MeloS7/MuCAL_DPO/MuCAL/README.md

 ## Code Usage
 Basically, we code all model variants in the similar structures, please check the ```main.py``` file in each component and the demonstrated script before using them.

+## Data
+The data is compressed into data.zip file.